JackTschetter/Othello/README.md

 ### Clean Build Output
 To clean the generated build output you can run `make clean`.
 This removes the generated `out/` directory.

-## Future Work

-This project demonstrates classical adversarial search, but it is not intended to be a tournament-strength Othello engine.

-Useful extensions would include:

-- Add a transposition table to cache repeated board states.
-- Add iterative deepening so the AI can search until a time budget expires.
-- Add a stronger endgame solver when few empty squares remain.
-- Add an opening book.
-- Add better empirical evaluation across many games and search depths.
-- Tune heuristic weights experimentally.
-- Compare minimax, alpha-beta, Monte Carlo Tree Search, and reinforcement-learning approaches.
-- Add JUnit tests if the project is expanded further.
-- Add a packaged release target for easier desktop distribution.

-The current version focuses on correctness, readability, reproducibility, and a clear demonstration of the core AI techniques.

 ---

 ## Acknowledgments